No subject loses more than mathematics

 (a 1 with 1/2 million zeros)?

-Following Rudy Rucker (quoted by John Conway and Richard Guy on the subject), we may use
+Following Rudy Rucker (quoted by John Conway and Richard Guy), we may use

 the suffix plex at the end of a number to denote 10 to the power of